marcoaaz/Acevedo-Kamber/README.md

 # Acevedo-Kamber
 The repository contains the scripts of the petrographic image analysis pipeline (Option A and Option B).
 The input can be multi-pol optical scans of a full thin-section that have been downloaded from OlyVIA (Olympus ASW) software via the local server access.
+The images are acquired in a slide scanner microscope (Evident VS200).
+See the description is at https://www.olympus-lifescience.com/en/solutions-based-systems/vs200/

 See the full description in Acevedo Zamora and Kamber (2023) Suplementary material 1.
 Citation in MDPI and ACS Style: